truth table: test_truth_table_tests

 TypeError: logical_true() missing 1 required positional argument: 'x'

-I remove the input parameter and change the return statement
+I remove first_input from the parentheses, this function does not take input, I change the return statement

 the terminal shows AssertionError